m05e5/capstone_1/README.md

 ![screenshot](./assets/readme-img.PNG)

 Isekai restaurant.
 A place where you can eat food from many different cultures with your family or friends. just come and enjoy
+Here is a link on how i describe the project [Project description video](https://www.loom.com/share/5ea1f0e26d3c4b54a93017b4a4756322)
 ## Built With

 - Html, CSS and bootstrap